Paul Procter

 7. Rise Forms; Can they tell us something?

-8. Fly selection, size, shape, materials, which flies are essential.
+8. Fly selection, Size, shape, materials, which flies are essential.

 Conversely there might be times when smaller artificials hold sway.
-Fish that take our fly and consequently missed, or those that snub flies, can be a sucker for a smaller, more delicate representations.
-To some degree more diminutive dressings work best on flat, smooth water while larger, scruffy effigies should be reserved for fast tumbling pools or where searching methods are relied on to pull trout up.
+Fish that take our fly and have been missed, or those that snub flies can be a sucker for a smaller, imitation.
+To some degree more diminutive dressings work best on flat, smooth water whereas larger, scruffy effigies should be reserved for fast tumbling water, or where we rely on searching methods to pull trout up.

 9. Presentation and drifts.